 The Company's results of operations, business prospects, financial condition, and the trading price of the Shares are subject to a number of risks.
-These risk factors include: impact due to economic conditions; regulated competitive environment; reliance on key personnel; acquisition growth strategy and development risks; labour costs and labour market, weather; market volatility and unpredictable share price; supply interruption or delay; impact from provincial tax increases; available financing; importance of inventory and EFC; credit facility and financial instrument covenants; active trading market.
+These risk factors include: impact due to economic conditions; regulated competitive environment; impact of convertible debenture maturity; reliance on key personnel; acquisition growth strategy and development risks; labour costs and labour market, weather; market volatility and unpredictable share price; supply interruption or delay; impact from provincial tax increases; available financing; importance of inventory and EFC; credit facility and financial instrument covenants; active trading market.

-For a discussion of these risks and other risks associated with an investment in Shares, see "Risk Factors" detailed in the Company's Management Discussion and Analysis dated April 23, 2014, which is available at www.sedar.com.
+For a discussion of these risks and other risks associated with an investment in Shares, see "Risk Factors" detailed in the Company's Management Discussion and Analysis dated April 22, 2015, which is available at www.sedar.com.